SciRuby/rubyplot/CONTRIBUTING.md

 ## Co-ordinate system

-Rubyplot assumes that the co-ordinate system has the origin at the top left corner of the graph.
+Rubyplot assumes that the co-ordinate system has the origin at the bottom left corner of the graph.
 This helps in keeping all pixel co-ordinates positive values.
+The bottom left corner is `(0,0)` and the upper left corner is `(100,100)`.
+The backend should be accomodated to work with this system.
+They are also denoted as `(Rubyplot::MIN_X, Rubyplot::MIN_X)` and `(Rubyplot::MAX_X, Rubyplot::MAX_Y)`.

+The only time where actual pixel values are used is when specifying the width/height of the `Figure` or when actually plotting things using the backend.

+The co-ordinates are always specified by proportions otherwise.
+The proportions are always specified w.r.t the full canvas.

-Each Artist contains a `(abs_x, abs_y)` pair that denotes the absolute position of the Artist on the canvas.
-For `Figure` and `Axes` this pair denotes the top left corner.
+Each artist contains `abs_x` and `abs_y` variables that hold the values between 0 and 1 that specify its position on the canvas.

-The absolute co-ordinates are calculated during the draw phase.
-Therefore there should be no code except in the `draw` methods where actual co-ordinates are calcualted.

-Varible naming conventions:
-* All values that are absolute values will be prefixed with `abs_**.
-* Variables relating to positioning of the graph other than the absolute variables are always ratios.
+However font sizes and things that we don't have control over are still specified in pixels.
+Here's the list of things that are still written in pixels:
++ All font sizes.

 ## Drawing flow